daedalius/article-exposing-component-from-storybook-to-handle-them-in-cypress/README.md

 ## Roles of each participant:

 Storybook:
-* hosts "storybook stories" that contain bundled react components
+* hosts "storybook stories" that contain bundled react components to test
 * provides real non-synthetic environment to run tests
 * each "story" expose one component in window (to retrieve it in Cypress)
+* each "story" expose a mount point (to mount a component in test)
 * able to open each component in isolation at fullscreen Look at "testing-story" as at shooting range.
 Please, run another instance of Storybook for your component library or pages.